safakgenisol/tuplutv/README.md

 -Ship on the App Store.
 The main reason I’m not on the App Store yet is that I can’t afford the $99/year fee right now; money’s a bit tight.
 If I do publish there, the app will be fully free, with an optional in-app purchase—but not like a lot of other App Store apps: it would be entirely the user’s choice.
 People who don’t pay won’t face any restrictions or time limits.

 -After an App Store release, bigger goals: a version that works end-to-end across the Apple ecosystem—Apple TV, Apple Watch, iPhone, and so on.
-For me that’s still a long way off—a big goal, or a dream, whatever you want to call it.
+For me that’s still a long way off—a big goal, or a dream